Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### Kube-proxy

-Think of kube-proxy as the ultimate <mark>traffic controller </mark> inside the K8s cluster!
+Think of kube-proxy as the **traffic controller** inside the K8s cluster!
 It expertly manages networking within the cluster and ensures requests zoom to the right pods, even if they switch to another node.
 It brilliantly handles load balancing between multiple pods.
 Using iptables and IPVS (those awesome Linux networking tools), it crafts routing rules like a pro!

 **Hotel example**:
 Imagine K8s as a hotel, and each guest room is a pod.
 The front desk (kube-proxy) routes call correctly to the right room (Pod).
 If a guest (Pod) moves to another room (another node), the front desk redirects the call to the new room.